Jorenar/blog/_posts/2020-11-03-best-et-worst-of-c.md

 >
 >So, if we eliminate all the usefulness of `std::vector`, why use it at all?
 >
->Repeat that process for most features in most languages and voila!
+>Repeat that process for most features in most languages and voilà!
 You're back at C

 **Important note**: if you want such safety, you throw portability out of the window!